Jewish weddings are rich in history, tradition, and beautiful symbolism.

 Hora and Mezinke

 This Jewish Wedding Tradition is a dance that typically opens up the reception.
 The hora is a dance performed at Jewish weddings where the bride and groom are seated upon a chair and lifted into the air while music plays and their family and friends circle them, making it symbolic of an eternal bond.
 During this time, they each hold one end of a handkerchief or napkin to signify unity with their partner.
+These dances are a highlight of the wedding celebration, bringing together family and friends in joyful tradition and emphasizing the cultural richness of the event.
 Nicole’s tip: Use chairs with arms for the Hora!

 FREQUENTLY ASKED QUESTIONS ABOUT BOSTON JEWISH WEDDINGS